-Allegedly, Pablo Picasso, the much celebrated father of the movement in art called cubism, once admitted how he came up with that style with the only motivation of mocking the snobbish Parisian public.
-Then also, an anecdote, true or false, cites him as saying how he never worries about someone stealing his paintings from his basement, because "without his signature they are worthless".
+Allegedly, Pablo Picasso, the much celebrated father of the movement in art called cubism ("scrambled picture"), once admitted how he came up with that style with the only motivation of mocking the snobbish Parisian public.
+Then also, an anecdote, true or false, cites him as saying how he never worried about someone stealing his paintings from his basement, because "without his signature they were worthless".

 That could actually be true when we take into consideration a certain test that was apparently done involving a bunch of art academy graduates, who were asked to pick out less known works of masters in art mixed with amateurs' artworks---all signatures being hidden.